SpeciesFileGroup/taxonifi/README.md

 What's next?
 ------------

 Before you jump on board you should also check out similar code from the Global Names team at https://github.com/GlobalNamesArchitecture.
 Future integration and merging of shared functionality is planned.
-Code will be released in an "early-and-often" approach.

 Taxonifi is presently coded for convience, not speed (though it's not necessarily slow).
 It assumes that conversion processes are typically one-offs that can afford to run over a longer period of time (read minutes rather than seconds).
 Reading, and fully parsing into objects, around 25k rows of nomenclature (class to species, inc. author year, = ~45k names) in to memory as Taxonifi objects benchmarks at around 2 minutes.
-Faster indexing is planned as needed, likely using Redis (see GNA link above).

 Getting started
 ---------------